LIVEFROMIT/Travel-Savings-Planner/README.md

 <a name="english"></a>
 ## 🌏 Travel Savings Planner

-A smart travel savings calculator that helps you plan and save for your next trip.
-Designed to integrate with TOSS for automated savings goals.
+The journey of travel begins with saving money.
+This service helps you calculate exactly how much you need for your trip and assists with actual savings.
+We look forward to this service being added to the TOSS app service in the future.

 ### Features